How Do You Know If Your Identity Has Been Stolen?

 Let’s discuss how you can monitor your personal information and what to do if you discover that it has been compromised.

-There are a few different ways to check for potential identity theft, including:
+There are a few different ways to check if someone is using your identity, including:

-• Reviewing credit reports from all three major bureaus: Federal law entitles you to a free copy of your credit report each year from each of the three major credit reporting bureaus.
-Additionally, consumers are currently allowed a free credit report once per week at annualcreditreport.com.
-You can request a credit report from one of these credit bureaus to see if there’s unusual activity on your lines of credit
+• Reviewing credit reports from all three major bureaus: Federal law entitles you to a free copy of your credit report every year from each of the three major credit reporting bureaus.
+You can request a copy from each bureau to see if there's unusual activity on your report.
+You may also check your credit report once a week for free online.

 • Checking bank and credit card statements for suspicious activity: If you start seeing charges on your statements that you didn’t make, then a scammer may have access to your accounts

-Once you realize your identity has been stolen, there are steps you may take to prevent further damage, like:
+Once you realize your identity has been stolen, there are several steps you may take to prevent further damage:

-2. File a report with the FTC: Visit the FTC’s website to report identity theft and receive detailed instructions about how you should proceed
+• File a report with the Federal Trade Commission: Visit the FTC’s website to report credit card fraud and identity theft and receive detailed instructions about how you should proceed

-5. Update passwords and secure compromised accounts: Updating all of your passwords for your accounts and creating a two-factor authentication system may prevent scammers from stealing from you in future
+• Update passwords and secure compromised accounts: Updating all of your passwords for your accounts and creating a 2-factor authentication system may prevent scammers from stealing from you in the future

-How to reduce your risk of identity theft
+How do you reduce your risk of identity theft?

 There are some precautionary measures you can take to help ensure that you don’t fall victim to identity theft.
 Some best practices include: